Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-The motto of the city is "Sofia Grows but Never Ages"; founded over 7,000 years ago, Sofia today is an exciting meeting place of history and the present.
-Traces of the lives of Thracians and Romans, Proto-Bulgarians and Slavs can be seen here.
-More than 250 historic, archaeological and architectural monuments have been preserved in Sofia, the center of the country’s political and cultural life.
+Sofia's motto proclaims "Sofia Grows but Never Ages," reflecting a city founded over 7,000 years ago that today serves as an exciting meeting place of history and modernity.
+Traces of Thracian and Roman lives, Proto-Bulgarian and Slavic cultures create layers visible throughout the contemporary city, while more than 250 historic, archaeological and architectural monuments preserve Sofia's role as the centre of Bulgarian political and cultural life.

-We'll also see some of the most famous landmarks: The magnificent St Alexander Nevsky Cathedral, one of the most spectacular buildings in Sofia.
-In addition to the splendor of the building itself, the cathedral is also remarkable for its icons and murals, painted by the time's foremost artists.
-Its crypt contains the most valuable collection of Bulgarian icons.
+Our walking tour reveals Sofia's most famous landmarks, beginning with the magnificent St. Alexander Nevsky Cathedral, one of the city's most spectacular buildings.
+Beyond the splendour of the building itself, the cathedral houses remarkable icons and murals painted by the era's foremost artists, while its crypt contains Bulgaria's most valuable collection of medieval icons spanning centuries of religious art.

-St Sofia's Church is the second oldest, but most significant building, which gave the city its name.
-Specialists highly value this remarkable archaeological monument, witness of Serdica's golden age during the 6th century.
-The large archaeological complex of Roman and medieval ruins, dominated by St George Rotunda is the oldest building in Sofia.
-Repeatedly destroyed and rebuilt, the St George Rotunda has been restored to its original 5th century appearance when it was used as a Christian church.
+St. Sofia's Church, the second oldest but most significant building in the city, gave Sofia its name and stands as a remarkable archaeological monument witnessing Serdica's golden age during the 6th century.
+The large archaeological complex of Roman and medieval ruins, dominated by St. George Rotunda, preserves Sofia's oldest building.
+Repeatedly destroyed and rebuilt, the 5th-century St. George Rotunda has been restored to its original appearance as a Christian church, its circular walls containing frescoes from multiple historical periods.

 Included Meal(s): Breakfast and Dinner